vippsas/vipps-developers/settlements/README.md

 ## GDPR

+Vipps does not provide personal details of the customer to the merchant as part of settlement reports, as there is no legal basis for Vipps as a data processor under European Data Protection laws to do this for all payments.

-Settlements reports are no longer available with personal details of the customer.
+Accordingly, settlement reports with personal details of the customer are not available.
-This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en).
+Further information can be found here: [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en).

 # How to get settlement files